 2. Make Sure You Go Through the Right Agriculture Line

-At the Hawaii airport, you will need to put your bags through an agriculture security belt.
-This is to make sure you aren’t bringing back specific fruits, plants, and bugs back to the mainland.
+At the Hawaii Airport, you will need to put your bags through an agriculture security belt.
+This is to make sure you aren’t bringing specific fruits, plants, and bugs back to the mainland.
 All checked bags are required to go through this agriculture inspection.

 However, be sure to go through the correct line.
 There are many inspections throughout the airport.
 If you go in one, only to realize your airline is further down, you might have to go through a new line all over again.
 That is mainly because you get a particular sticker color for your bags.